marctanw90/marctanw90/README.md

 I’m a claims analyst working in the reinsurance industry.
 My role requires collaborating amongst the other functions to design innovative Life & Health products.
 I am intrigued with how data science and machine learning approaches are able to perform predictions and forecasting which may be incorporated in my line of work.

 Concurrently, I'm a student at General Assembly's Data Science Immersive course.
-Upon completion, I’m looking to transition into data science role to further my knowledge and be able to implement the skills I've learnt.
+Upon completion, I’m looking to transition into a data science role to further my knowledge and be able to implement the skills I've learnt.

 ## Socials 📱
 You can find me on the following social media platforms or send me an email: